 Although we know that winter clothing is an effective way to stay warm, many of us might not understand that it is actually a life-saving donation.

-Last winter, in a Syrian refugee camp, our team spoke to Mohamed, who described what it was like to be a refugee in winter.
-Every time it rained, his family’s tent would deeply into the mud, and the children were soaked with freezing water in their sleep.
-Mohamed described carrying his ten children out of the tent in the darkness and covering them up with the three worn blankets he owns.
+A few winters ago, our team spoke to Mohamed who was living with his family in a Syrian refugee camp.
+He said, every time it rained, his family’s tent would dig deeper into the mud, and the children were soaked with freezing water in their sleep.
+Mohamed carried his ten children out of the tent in the darkness and covered them up with the blankets he had.
 His youngest child was only six months old.

-Mohamed was afraid of his children getting seriously ill in winter, because they might not survive.
+Mohamed was afraid of his children getting seriously ill in winter.
+He thought they may not survive.
 He prayed for basic winter supplies like warm clothes, saying, ‘My only hope is for my children to have proper clothes and to get through this winter safely, and to one day return home’.

-Thankfully, your generous donations last winter provided Mohamed’s children with warm winter clothes and heating fuel, protecting them from the rain and snowfall, alhamdulillah!
+Thankfully, your generous donations provided Mohamed’s children with warm winter clothes and heating fuel, protecting them from the rain and snowfall, alhamdulillah!

 This winter, there are thousands of families like Mohamed’s who need your help.
-Living in flimsy tents, makeshift shelters or even in the open, they urgently need your Zakat and Sadaqah to protect them from serious illness or even death.
+Living in flimsy tents, makeshift shelters, or even in the open, the vulnerable need your Zakat and Sadaqah to protect them from serious illness or even death.

-Our teams are on the ground in needy communities around the world.
-They are distributing essential aid such as warm clothes, blankets, stoves and fuel, and nutritious food.
+Our teams are on the ground in Yemen, Turkey and Pakistan, distributing essential aid such as warm clothes, blankets, stoves and nutritious food.

 Your Zakat and Sadaqah will bring warmth and security to those living in war zones, refugee camps and poor communities.
-Be the answer to their du’as, ‘keep us warm, keep us alive’.
+Be the answer to their du’as, ‘keep them warm, keep them alive’.